 s = i(k(b)) where i is the user’s private key and b is the user’s bid.

 The Server institutes a waiting period following the end of Phase #1 that allows every mem- ber of the Estate to download the bid commitment information of every other member.
-Each member inputs this block of information into their accompanying AA client-side soft- ware for local safekeeping.
+Each member inputs this block of information into his/her accompanying AA client-side soft- ware for local safekeeping.
 The Server is to wait until each member has acknowledged that the commitment data has been saved before moving on to Phase #2 .

 During Phase #2 the information necessary to authenticate the bid commitment data entered in Phase #1 is submitted.
 The user simply submits b and p to the Server.
 With this information and the public key of the bidder, any other member of the Estate can reconstruct